What is a specialty pharmacy?

 Sending a prescription to Optum Specialty Pharmacy

-You can fax, e-prescribe, or call Optum Specialty Pharmacy to send in a prescription.
+You can mail, fax, e-prescribe, or call Optum Specialty Pharmacy to send in a prescription.

 How do my patients get their prescriptions from Optum Specialty Pharmacy?